Data Processing Addendum

 - assist the Controller, at the Controller’s cost, in responding to any request from a Data Subject and in ensuring compliance with its obligations under the Data Protection Legislation with respect to security, breach notifications, impact assessments and consultations with supervisory authorities or regulators;

-- notify the Controller without undue delay on becoming aware of a Personal Data Breach;
+- notify the Controller without undue delay and in any event within forty-eight (48) hours of becoming aware of a Personal Data Breach;

 - at the written direction of the Controller, delete or return Personal Data and copies thereof to the Controller on termination of the agreement unless required by applicable law to store the Protected Data; and